zer2/fantasy-basketball-optimizer/about/dynamic_explanation.md

 # Dynamic strategy with H-scoring

-Static ranking lists are convenient but suboptimal, since they lack context about team composition.
-An ideal approach would adapt based on previously chosen players.

-The most common way that real drafters adapt is by 'punting'- a strategy whereby they give up on winning some number of categories that they are already weak in, so that they can focus harder on the others.
-This can be beneficial because sacrificing a category costs an expected value of $0.5$ category wins at most, while the value of over-performing in all of the other categories is often worth more than that.
-For example, a drafter may give up on turnovers in such a way that they gain a slight edge in every other category.
-If they end up with a $0\%$ chance of winning turnovers and a $60\%$ chance of winning the other categories, their average probability of winning a category is $53.3\%$ which is above the baseline of $50\%$.

-The simplest way to implement this strategy is calculating player values as normal, just without adding in the punted categories.
-This makes sense as a heuristic but lacks mathematical rigor and has obvious flaws.
-It would suggest that a tiny increase in a prioritized category is preferable to a huge increase in a deprioritized category, which is questionable.
-It also provides no mechanism for deciding how many or which categories to punt.

-I derive a dynamic algorithm called H-scoring to improve on punting logic in the the [paper](https://arxiv.org/abs/2307.02188).
+Every seasoned fantasy drafter knows that performing well at the highest level of competition requires adapting to draft circumstances on the fly.
+Picking directly from a static ranking list can easily lead to an unbalanced, incohesive team.

+As it currently stands, the way that drafters adapt is generally more of an art than a science.
+Drafters might "punt" some number of categories, then choose players in such a way that they are above average in the other categories.
+This is a sensible approach, but it does not have a strong mathematical backbone.

+In the [paper](https://arxiv.org/abs/2307.02188), I derive an algorithm called H-scoring to translate this intuition into a rigorous procedure.
+By framing draft strategy as an optimization problem, it implicitly understands how to rebalance teams for optimal performance, sacrificing some categories and shoring up others.
 While imperfect, I believe that the logic is sound, and evidence suggests that it works at least in a simplified context.

 Below is a summary of how the algorithm is designed

 ## 1. The H-scoring approach